AurelieBayre/hello-world/README.md

 # hello-world

-My name is # Aurelie, also known as # alphabetacoder on twitter and Free Code Camp.
+My name is @Aurelie, also known as @alphabetacoder on twitter and Free Code Camp.
 I'm a codenewbie!